“Si, she cook and cleans. What more do you need her to do?”

 “Okay.”
 Siena croaked, trying to swallow the sad lump forming in her throat.

-“Starai bene Siena.
-(You’ll be fine).”
+“You will be fine Siena.”
 Diego winked at his cousin before heading out of building after Angela.

 Siena bit her lip whilst standing before the glass doors, she turned around with her keys and pass in hand and walked towards the elevator.